-5633 READING THE BIBLE ASSUMPTIONS, TRADITIONS, AND METHODS
+5633 READING THE BIBLE ASSUMPTIONS, TRADITIONS, AND METHODS A study of the various interpretive strategies that are employed to interpret the Bible.
+The

 A study of the various interpretive strategies that are employed to interpret the Bible.
 The course is designed to lead the student into a better understanding of the assumptions that they bring to reading Scripture and seeking meaning/significance from it.